SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: : Spatial Aptitude Training

 \subsection{Generating Static Spatial QAs.}

-Aligning with existing contemporary benchmarks for spatial reasoning, we first generate instruction-tuning data for static spatial reasoning that deal with relative relations of objects.
+Aligning with contemporary benchmarks for spatial reasoning, we first generate instruction-tuning data for static spatial reasoning that deal with relative relations of objects.
 Overall, we generate $127$K static spatial QA pairs across $8$K images across the following types:

 \xhdr{Relative spatial relations.} We generate questions about the relative location of one object in the scene to other objects.
-We form two kinds of questions - (1) judging if object X is to the left, right, above, or below object Y. For example, \textit{Is the wine bottle to the left or right of the plate?} (2) judging if object A or B is closer to another object C. For example, \textit{Which object is closer to the wine bottle- the cup, or the plate?} Given the camera parameters, we first project the objects’ poses into the camera coordinate system and then generate the corresponding answers.
+We form two kinds of questions---(1) judging if object X is to the left, right, above, or below object Y. For example, \textit{Is the wine bottle to the left or right of the plate?} (2) judging if object A or B is closer to another object C. For example, \textit{Which object is closer to the wine bottle---the cup, or the plate?} Given the camera parameters, we first project the objects’ poses into the camera coordinate system and then generate the corresponding answers.
 More details about the camera coordinate normalization are in the appendix.

-\xhdr{Relative Depth.} We generate questions about judging whether object X is closer to the camera than object Y. For example, \textit{Is the wine bottle closer to the camera than the plate?} In our simulator, we calculate the distance between each object and the camera to generate the answer.
+\xhdr{Relative Depth.} We generate questions about judging whether object X is closer to the camera than object Y by calculating the distances to the objects in the simulator.
+For example, \textit{Is the wine bottle closer to the camera than the plate?}

-\xhdr{Count.} Since it is known \citep{goyal2017makingvvqamatter} that many MLMs struggle with counting, we include counting questions.
-For example, \textit{How many cups are visible in the image?} Since the metadata from our simulator provides the number of object instances with their attributes in a scene, we can automatically obtain answers to this type of question for free.
+\xhdr{Count.} Since many MLMs~\citep{goyal2017makingvvqamatter} struggle with counting, we include counting questions using the number of object instances from the metadata of our simulator.